 How to participate in an IPO

-Before you can participate in an IPO, you must first meet your brokerage firm's eligibility requirements.
-In addition, you must meet Financial Industry Regulatory Authority (FINRA) requirements, which generally can be accomplished by answering a series of questions asked by your brokerage firm.
+In addition to meeting your brokerage firm's eligibility requirements, you must meet Financial Industry Regulatory Authority (FINRA) requirements.
+Typically this can be accomplished by answering a series of questions asked by your brokerage firm.

 Your indication of interest tells your brokerage firm the maximum number of shares you are interested in purchasing.
-Requesting a large number of shares in your indication will not improve your odds of receiving an allocation of shares, so it's best to enter the amount of shares you are comfortable owning.
-Very few firms use pro-ration as a means of allocating stock, so there is no need to enter 1,000 shares if you are only interested in owning 100.
+Requesting a large number of shares doesn't improve your odds of receiving an allocation, so it's best to enter the amount of shares you are comfortable owning.
+Very few firms use pro-ration as a means of allocating stock, so there's no need to enter 1,000 shares if you really only want 100.
 Your indication of interest quantity only assists with determining the maximum amount of shares you can be allocated.

-After you submit an indication of interest, you will receive a notification that the offering has been declared effective and has been priced on the evening of pricing.
-In order to have an opportunity to purchase shares, you must confirm your indication of interest by a stated deadline.
+After you submit an indication of interest, if accepted, you will receive a notification that the offering has been declared effective and has been priced on the evening of pricing.
+To have an opportunity to purchase shares, you must confirm your indication of interest by a stated deadline.
 By confirming your indication of interest, you are essentially turning your indication of interest into an order to buy shares.

-When contemplating investing in an IPO, you may want to know the likelihood of receiving an allocation of shares.
-Alternatively, perhaps you previously attempted to participate in an IPO and did not receive an allocation of shares and want to know why.
-While it is impossible to know in advance whether you will receive an allocation of shares, understanding the factors that determine how shares are allocated may assist with setting proper expectations and an explanation as to why you were not allocated shares.
+When thinking about investing in an IPO, you may want to know the likelihood of receiving an allocation of shares.
+Alternatively, perhaps you previously attempted to participate in an IPO and didn't receive an allocation of shares and want to know why.
+While it's impossible to know in advance whether you will receive an allocation of shares, understanding how shares are allocated might help set expectations and explain why you were not allocated shares.

-- Retail versus Institutional Split - IPOs are typically broken into two tranches of demand: Institutional and Retail.
+- Retail versus institutional split – IPOs are typically broken into 2 tranches of demand: institutional and retail.
 Institutional investors typically receive the lion's share of any IPO allocation.
 Historically, the institutional to retail split is 90/10.
 However, the retail percentage can be higher or lower on a deal-to-deal basis.